shopware/production/README.md

 │   ├── etc/              # contains the configuration of the docker image │   ├── jwt/              # secrets for generating jwt tokens - DO NOT COMMIT these secrets │   ├── packages/         # configure packages - see: config/README.md
+│   ├── secrets/          # symfony secrets store - DO NOT COMMIT these secrets
+│   ├── services/         # contains some default overrides
-│   ├── services.xml      # service definition overrides
+│   ├── services.xml      # just imports the default overrides - this file should not change
-│   └── services_test.xml # overrides for test env
+│   └── services_test.xml # just imports the default overrides for tests
 ├── custom                # contains custom files
 │   ├── plugins           # custom plugins
 ├── docker-compose.yml    # example docker-compose